 - More info at Indiana Board of Animal Health

-Do not proceed with further processing until the carcass is examined by a State Board of Animal Health veterinarian.
+Do not proceed with further processing of the carcass before contacting the Indiana State Board of Animal Health (BOAH) to speak to a staff veterinarian.
 Refrigerate (or ice down) the carcass if possible.

 By reporting any suspicious lesion, you are helping to protect the health status of Indiana’s white-tailed deer resource.